STS-26: Mission summary

 Space Shuttle Discovery lifted off from Launch Complex 39B, Kennedy Space Center, at 11:37:00 a.m.
 EDT on September 29, 1988, 975 days after the Challenger disaster.

 The launch was delayed by one hour and thirty-eight minutes due to unseasonable and unusual light winds, and the need to replace fuses in the cooling systems of two crew members' flight suits.
 The suits were repaired, and a waiver was issued for the wind conditions after officials determined there was a sufficient safety margin for wind loads on the orbiter's wing leading edges.
 At T−1:30, it was proposed that the launch be delayed at T−0:31 due to a cabin air pressure issue.
 It was quickly determined that the cabin pressure had been increased slightly by the activation of the oxygen systems in the crew's flight suits, and the launch was conducted without further delay.
-The shuttle crew, all veteran astronauts, included Commander Frederick H. "Rick" Hauck, Pilot Richard O. Covey, and Mission Specialists John M. "Mike" Lounge, George D. "Pinky" Nelson and David C. Hilmers.
+The shuttle crew—all veteran astronauts—included Commander Frederick H. "Rick" Hauck, Pilot Richard O. Covey, and Mission Specialists John M. "Mike" Lounge, George D. "Pinky" Nelson and David C. Hilmers.

 The primary payload for the STS-26 mission, TDRS-C, was successfully deployed, and 11 scheduled mid-deck scientific and technological experiments were carried out.
-The orbiter sustained only minor Space Shuttle thermal protection system tile damage, and the post-Challenger redesigned solid rocket booster segment joints showed no signs of leakage or overheating.
+The post-Challenger redesigned solid rocket booster segment joints showed no signs of leakage or overheating.
 (Note: A leak and burn-through in one of those joints was the cause of the destruction of Challenger.)

 Two minor problems occurred during the flight.
 After ascent, the Flash Evaporator System for cooling the orbiter iced up and shut down, increasing the crew cabin temperature to approximately 31 C. The problem was resolved on Flight Day 4 and cooler temperatures resulted.
 A Ku-band antenna for communications was deployed on Flight Day 2, but it failed to respond properly and had to be stowed for the remainder of the mission.